 Many donors find that using this planning technique to create your legacy at the National Aviary has great appeal.
 The fund may be created and funded now, created now and funded later, or created and funded in some combination of now and later.
 You will want to speak to your attorney, tax adviser or financial adviser about creating such a fund.
 In addition, the National Aviary would also welcome discussing with you your funding interests and the Aviary’s current and future funding needs.

-For more information on Planned Giving with the National Aviary, contact Ted Bartlett, Assistant Manager of Development, at 412-258-9429.
+For more information on Planned Giving with the National Aviary, contact the Development Department at 412-258-9429.